dib1000/APCSFinalProject/README.md

 6/6/2021: Changed changeTargetTile of ghosts once they go into eat mode (they go to their starting tile)

 6/6/2021: Changed the code for when to restart/eat a ghost to apply for individual ghosts and not the ghost array

+6/7/2021: Eating points acquires points.
+These points increase with the number of ghosts eaten after the eating of a power pellet

+6/7/2021: Ghosts move a bit faster once they have been eaten.

 Tina Nguyen: